shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 A layer within the PixelCNN model which involves convolutional layers, activation functions and use of residual connections or skip conenctions.
 The idea is that the block learns the functions on the residuals compared to the input images as seen below.

+**Loss Function**

+For the PixelCNN, the Sparse Categorical CrossEntropy loss function was chosen.
+This is because the prediction for PixelCNN is the codebook embedding index for each pixel, and we want to minimise the loss between the predicted embedding index and the actual embedding index.

 ### Implemented PixelCNN Model